 Anterior cruciate ligament (ACL) tears are a common knee injury, affecting up to 200,000 people in the United States every year.
 If you have an ACL tear, you may need orthopedic surgery to regain the full function of your knee.
-Sumit Dewanjee, MD, at FXRX Inc. in Tempe and Chandler, Arizona, is a board-certified orthopedic surgeon and fellowship-trained sports medicine physician who specializes in ACL tear surgery.
+Sumit Dewanjee, MD, at FXRX Inc. in Tempe, Chandler, and Phoenix, Arizona, is a board-certified orthopedic surgeon and fellowship-trained sports medicine physician who specializes in ACL tear surgery.
 Schedule a consultation by calling the office or booking an appointment online today.

 An ACL tear is an injury that involves the anterior cruciate ligament in your knee.
 Located inside your knee joint, the ACL supports the back and forth mobility of your knee and prevents the tibia from moving out in front of your femur.